utdata/icj-cli-tools/lectures/git/git-01-git-intro.md

 ✔ ~/Documents/icj/christian-git-practice [master|●1]
 ```

-There isn't really a response for staging a file if it is successful.
+There is no response for staging a file if it is successful.

 - Now finish it out by committing the changes: